ceylonai/ceylon/bindings/ceylon/README.md

 ## 📄 License

-Ceylon is released under the MIT License.
+Ceylon is released under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

 ## 📞 Contact